-Food scientists apply their knowledge of biology, chemistry and engineering to develop and improve foods.
-They may alter a food product's nutritional value, flavor, texture or appearance, as well as its packaging and production processes.
-Food scientists generally work for federal government agencies, food processing companies and academic institutions.
+Food scientists use skills in the disciplines of biology, chemistry, and engineering to find ways to improve manufacturing and nutritional value of the foods we eat.
+They may alter a food product's natural nutrients, flavor, texture, or appearance, as well as its packaging and production processes.
+Food scientists generally work for federal government agencies, food processing companies, and academic institutions.
 Food scientists might hold an undergraduate or graduate degree, depending on the type of work they do.

 |Required Education||Bachelor's degree at minimum; doctoral degree for more advanced work|

 |Projected Job Growth (2018-2028)*||5% for food scientists and technologists|

 |Median Salary (2018)*||$65,300 for food scientists and technologists|